Search StreamScheme

 3. Chipset

 The “chipset” is just about compatibility and features.
-Since we’re looking at the Ryzen 3000 series of CPUs on a budget, we only need to look at motherboards labelled B450 and B550.
+Since we’re looking at the Ryzen 3000 series of CPUs on a budget, we only need to look at motherboards labeled B550, A520, or X570.

-If you may want to upgrade to a nicer, newer processor without doing a complete rebuild, get a B550 motherboard.
-Still budget-friendly, but forwards-compatible to newer hardware when you want it.
-(Such as the Ryzen 5 5600X).
-At a reasonable $90, you can pick up an ASRock B550M Phantom Gaming 4, which also includes 4 RAM slots for future upgrades.
+If you want to upgrade to a nicer, newer processor without a complete rebuild, get an ASRock Z690 Extreme WiFi 6E for around $185.
+Still budget-friendly but forwards-compatible with newer hardware when you want it.
+If you are looking for something cheaper, take a look at the $90 ASRock B550M Phantom Gaming 4, which also includes 4 RAM slots for future upgrades.

 Best Budget Memory